EmaroLab/armor_rds_tutorial/README.md

 Writing an ontology in a text editor is technically possible, but extremely tedious and error-prone.
 As a consequence, the logical skeleton of an ontology is usually implemented and inspected using a dedicated graphical tool.
 The most common, and the one we are using in this demo, is the [Protégé](https://protege.stanford.edu/) editor.
 You can download it for free from the website (or use online) and play with it; it is very intuitive and simplifies a lot the process of designing OWL structures and reasoning paradigms.
-For a further understanding of OWL capabilities, use such an editor to follow [this popular tutorial](http://mowl-power.cs.man.ac.uk/protegeowltutorial/resources/ProtegeOWLTutorialP4_v1_3.pdf).
+If you want to practice with the OWL standard, you can refer to [this popular tutorial](http://mowl-power.cs.man.ac.uk/protegeowltutorial/resources/ProtegeOWLTutorialP4_v1_3.pdf).

 ### Ontologies in robotics